davidseve/cloud-native-deployment-strategies/README.md

 ## Test Shop application

-We have deployed the `shop-blue-green` with ArgoCD.
+We have deployed the `shop` with ArgoCD.
 We can test that it is up and running.

 We have to get the Online route
 ```